Tanishqtarun/PRMLProject/README.md

   - Slow prediction time
   - Choice of distance metric impacts accuracy
   - Curse of dimensionality affects performance

-6. Remaining Tasks

-- [ ] Optimize KNN, Decision Tree, Bayesian Classifier, and SVM models
-- [ ] Improve preprocessing using noise reduction and data augmentation
-- [ ] Tune hyperparameters for all models
-- [ ] Evaluate models using accuracy, precision, recall, and F1-score
-- [ ] Build a user interface for real-time digit prediction
-- [ ] Finalize deployment

 7. Technologies Used

 - Python